 With NORi HR’s complete HR360 package, you can receive expert HR help when you need it.

-Including everything from HR document management to a HR advice helpline, it provides comprehensive cover and offers peace of mind to businesses that might not have an existing internal HR team.
+Including everything from HR document management to HR software and a HR advice helpline, it provides comprehensive cover and offers peace of mind to businesses that might not have an existing internal HR team.

 Once you’ve signed up, our professional team will get to work analysing your HR requirements and identifying any gaps straight away as you’re guided through our HR onboarding service.
 This covers annual leave, staff contracts, trade unions, and even disciplinary action.